holidayextras/jsonapi-server/documentation/suggested-project-structure.md

 #### Example handler

-Handlers are like your controllers - they need to, are very least, provide the functionality described in the [handler documentation](handlers.md).
+Handlers are like your controllers - they need to, at very least, provide the functionality described in the [handler documentation](handlers.md).
 The follow example covers how you implement [jsonapi-store-elasticsearch](https://github.com/holidayextras/jsonapi-store-elasticsearch).

 ```javascript
 var EsHandler = require("jsonapi-store-elasticsearch");